ClemensElflein/OpenMower/os/README.md

 `log4j.threshold=WARN`, so INFO-level node startup chatter is normal to not see there.

-### Internal LAN (CM4 ↔ xCore)
+### Internal LAN (CM4/CM5 ↔ xCore)

-On v2 hardware (`HARDWARE_PLATFORM=2`, the documented default), the LL board/xCore talks to `open_mower_ros` over IP, not serial — the CM4's onboard ethernet is wired to the carrier board's internal switch (bridging the xCore link and the external RJ45 jack on the same physical `eth0`).
+On v2 hardware (`HARDWARE_PLATFORM=2`, the documented default), the LL board/xCore talks to `open_mower_ros` over IP, not serial — the compute module's onboard ethernet is wired to the carrier board's internal switch (bridging the xCore link and the external RJ45 jack on the same physical `eth0`).
 `eth0` gets a static `172.16.78.1/24` address (`rootfs-overlay/etc/systemd/network/20-ethernet.network`,
 coexists with whatever DHCP hands out if also plugged into a home network) and `dnsmasq.service` serves DHCP to the xCore on that subnet